pombreda/affurl/README.rst

 TODO
 ----

-* Make it work under Python 2 and 3, to fix:
+* Install Python 3.3 to test affurl
-    * urllib
+* Cleanup setup.py once there is a domain_parser release that supports Python 3
 * Make it possible to replace the host part